 Dr Chloe Carmichael:[00:26:54] Single man, if you're listening, check out this.

 Sydney Sadick:[00:26:56] Yeah.
 I mean, listen, like I think my mentality has always been like.
 I want someone who kind of has their shit together.
 And I think at 26, if you're trying to date guys who are in their twenties most don't, I don't mean to like stereotype.
 Yeah.
 It's just what I've noticed.

 Sydney Sadick:[00:27:13] New York guys.
 It's a little, it's a little tricky.
 There's a lot of arrogance.
 That's the thing about me.
 Like, I'm super confident, but I'm not arrogant.
 And I really don't have an ego.
 I find that a lot of the guys do.
 So that's kind of unattractive to me.
 Um, and also, you know, it's like, I don't really drink.

-Sydney Sadick:[00:27:30] I'm not a partier, I'm social, not a Parker.
+Sydney Sadick:[00:27:30] I'm not a partier, I'm social, not a partier.
 There's a huge difference.
-And I find that it's also hard to find someone who's kind of like that symbol, this you, but it's definitely the pandemics that made it interesting.
+And I find that it's also hard to find someone who's kind of like that same wave legnth as you, but it's definitely the pandemics that made it interesting.
 I was going out with someone right before this and it just really sort of fizzled out.

 Sydney Sadick:[00:27:38] It was at its early stages.
-But I think guys today, especially in New York, Don't really want to commit there.
+But I think guys today, especially in New York, don't really want to commit.
 Imagine if that you're committing, it means like you're rushing to get married.
 And for me personally, I'm not like that.
 It's like, why can't you just have sort of like this friendship where, you know, you're exclusively together, you get to know each other and then you see what happens.

 Dr Chloe Carmichael:[00:28:18] Yeah.
 Well, I do hope that you will read my books.